dschapman/dschapman-com/content/posts/create-a-svelte-site.md

 ## Conclusion

-All in all it took less than a weekend from the moment I started learning Svelte watching [this 19 minute Egghead collection](https://egghead.io/playlists/getting-started-with-svelte-3-05a8541a) to when I finished the rough draft of my website.
+All in all it took less than a weekend from the moment I started learning Svelte watching [this 19 minute Egghead collection](https://egghead.io/playlists/getting-started-with-svelte-3-05a8541a) to when I finished the rough draft of [my Svelte website](https://danielchapman.dev).
 It might not have taken long, but it was long enough to show me that Svelte is a unique, fun language with powerful functionality.